MrSprintALot/Peru_Elecciones_2026_2da/README.md

 # Challenges Solved

+## Anti-Bot Data Access

+ONPE's results sit behind anti-bot protection that returned an HTML shell instead of JSON.
+A Cloudflare Worker was configured to replicate a real browser's request signature, restoring reliable access to official data.

 ## Data Consistency

 Official national and regional datasets occasionally reported discrepancies.

-A validation layer was implemented to identify, track, and surface potential inconsistencies.

----
+The platform surfaces these so they can be tracked rather than hidden.

 ## Near Real-Time Updates

-The dashboard refreshes automatically while balancing responsiveness and API utilization.
+The dashboard refreshes automatically while balancing responsiveness and API utilization, staying within Cloudflare's free-tier subrequest limits via a split-fetch pattern.

----

-## Historical Persistence

-Official election APIs focus on current results.

-A snapshot system was implemented to preserve historical states for trend analysis and forecasting.

----

 ## Information Density

-Election data contains thousands of records and multiple aggregation levels.

-The dashboard was designed to surface the most important insights without overwhelming users.
+Election data contains thousands of records across multiple aggregation levels.
+The dashboard surfaces the most important insights without overwhelming users, organized into focused tabs (national results, overseas vote, projection).

 ---